How Winston Churchill Pulled Britain Through The Early Years Of WWII

 But Churchill recognized that this was a problem.
 So he issues the order that says that henceforth - I think it was September 11 when this began, ironically - he said, henceforth, the guns could fire - were to fire at will, just fire.
 And sure enough, they did, and this had an amazingly heartening effect on the populace of London.
 It just thrilled them and cheered them.

 LARSON: Yeah.
-You know, the raid against Coventry in November of 1940 was a particularly significant raid because the Luftwaffe massed an immense force of aircraft with the idea of obliterating the city of Coventry and, actually, very much succeeded in that act, so much so that afterwards, both on the German side and the British side, Coventry was kind of the gold standard, if you will.
-The British referred to coventrification.
-A measure of the effectiveness of a raid was, was it one Coventry, two Coventrys, three Coventrys?
+You know, the raid against Coventry in November of 1940 was a particularly significant raid because the Luftwaffe amassed an immense force of aircraft with the idea of obliterating the city of Coventry and, actually, very much succeeded in that act, so much so that afterwards, both on the German side and the British side, Coventry was kind of the gold standard, if you will.
+The British referred to Coventrification (ph).
+A measure of the effectiveness of a raid was, you know, was it one Coventry, two Coventrys, three Coventrys?
 So that was a real jarring and amazingly effective - from the German point of view - German raid.

 There in the audience, up on the dais with him are men who have - their clothing is wet and sooty and so forth.
 But they're still wearing their robes.
 And this degree ceremony, it still goes on.
 Afterwards, Churchill gives this wonderful, extemporaneous speech just about the courage of Bristol residents.
 And it was really, I think, a very amazing and very moving moment, especially for Mary, who just...